armele/mctradepost-retro/README.md

 A station building must include one or more rail blocks tagged with "station_start".
 These are used to determine whether or not a station is connected to other colonies for the purposes of trade.
 Once connected, you can configure what goods you want to import, or choose to satisfy other colonies' needs by exporting goods.

 ### Pet Shop
+No functional effect at this time.
+It will unlock all of the "Pets" capabilities in the roadmap below.

 ## Current Status
-This mod can best be described as an "early alpha" state.
-The functionality may change rapidly and without warning.
+This mod can best be described as in a "beta" state.
+Existing functionality is mostly stable, with tweaks and adjustments being made based on testing and feedback.

 ### Roadmap (Roughly Prioritized)
+Building: Station - Improve intelligence of trade item receipt (take only new incoming trade items)
 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 [Non-functional hut exists] Pets - Building: Pet Houses
 Pets - Building Module: Set Owner